What Are Dumbbells Made Of?

 As a result of the cast iron base, the cast iron dumbbell tends to be incredibly durable but can also cause significant damage to floors (and severe bodily injury to lifters) if not used properly.
 While not the shiniest type of dumbbell, cast iron is noted for its weighted feeling.

 - Steel – Similar to cast iron dumbbells, steel dumbbells are made by pouring molten steel or sometimes stainless steel into a mold cavity.
 Durable and rust-resistant, steel dumbbells are the most aesthetically pleasing.

 - Vinyl – Vinyl dumbbells, with their flexible exterior and often rounded edges, are perfect for beginner weightlifters who want an inexpensive set to start them on their journey.
 They’re usually made of concrete or sand, then encased in a plastic outer coating.

 Most often, a set’s weight range is from one to 15 pounds, unlike cast iron and steel dumbbells which can rack up serious weights for more intense lifters.

-- Neoprene – Much like rubber dumbbells, a neoprene dumbbell set is softer and less likely to injure the lifter or damage the floor.
+- Neoprene – Much like rubber dumbbells, neoprene dumbbells are softer and less likely to injure the lifter or damage the floor.
 The weights are usually made of cast iron then covered with neoprene, a specific type of synthetic rubber.
 Another entry-level option for weightlifters, neoprene coated dumbbells boast high safety ratings.

 Consider Your Physical Fitness Level